storefront-x/storefront-x/docs/getting-started/quick-start.md

 - The recommended IDE setup is [Visual Studio Code](https://code.visualstudio.com/) + [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).
 - More information about other e-commerce integrations can be found here [Magento](/integrations/magento) or [Shopware](/integrations/shopware)
 - To learn more about the underlying build tool Vite, check out the [Vite docs](https://vitejs.dev/).
-- Storefront-x is TypeScript ready.
+- Storefront X is TypeScript ready.
 All the modules support autocomplete in your IDE.

 When you are ready to ship your app to production, run the following: